onedata/onedata-documentation/doc/advanced/rest/onezone/operations/create_space.md

 ##### Description
-When called by a regular user, creates a new space and creates the current user its owner.
+When called by a regular user, creates a new space and sets the current user as its owner.

 When called by a provider, creates a new space and automatically adds support for it, based on the token provided in the request body.

 This operation does not require any specific privileges.